Manu’s Menu

 Note: Dosas don’t need to be flipped and are ready when cooked on one side.

-Step 4: Transfer to a plate and serve warm with sambhar and coconut chutney.
+Step 4: Transfer to a plate and serve warm with sambhar or coconut chutney.

 Coconut Chutney

-Step 1: Grind the coconut, green chilli, ginger, curry leaves, and salt with 1 or 2 tbsp of water.
-Keep the texture slightly chunky or blend longer for a smoother result.
-Transfer to a bowl.
+Step 1: Grind the coconut, green chilli, ginger, curry leaves, and salt with 1–2 tablespoons of water until slightly chunky or smooth, depending on your preference, then transfer to a bowl.

 Step 2: Heat the vegetable oil in a small frying pan.
 Add the mustard seeds.
-When they start popping, add the cumin seeds and curry leaves.
-Fry for about 30 seconds over medium heat, making sure they don’t burn.
-Add this hot mixture to the chutney.
-Mix well and add more water if needed.
+When they start popping, add the cumin seeds and curry leaves and fry for about 30 seconds over medium heat, making sure they don’t burn.

-Step 3: Serve with dosas, idlis, or other Indian snacks.
+Step 5: Serve with Dosa, idlis, or other Indian snacks.

 Coconut chutney served in a bowl with curry leaves and mustard seed tempering on top.